mentat-collective/emmy/README.md

 remains to be written.
 Some suggested next steps, for now:

 - Open up the live, interactive [Emmy tutorial on Nextjournal](https://nextjournal.com/try/samritchie/emmy), play with the examples above and start to explore on your own.
-- Read the [Emmy Reference Manual][REFMAN] ("refman") for inspiration.
+- Read the [Emmy Reference Manual][refman-url] ("refman") for inspiration.
 All of the code snippets in the refman will work in the [Nextjournal environment](https://nextjournal.com/try/samritchie/emmy).
 Use the two together.
-- Visit our [CLJDocs][CLJDOCS] page for an introduction and detailed documentation
+- Visit our [CLJDocs][cljdoc-url] page for an introduction and detailed documentation
-- Watch Colin's ["Physics in Clojure"][PHYSICS_IN_CLOJURE] talk for an overview of Emmy and its implementation
+- Watch Colin's ["Physics in Clojure"][physics-in-clj-talk-url] talk for an overview of Emmy and its implementation
 - Visit the HTML version of [Structure and Interpretation of Classical Mechanics](https://tgvaughan.github.io/sicm/).
 Many of the SICM exercises have